Backyard chickens aren't for everyone. Before you get started - take this quiz to find out if your ready.

 To start with, I’m sharing my system for happy, healthy Backyard Chickens made easy.
 For the past year, I’ve been developing and refining practical approaches to backyard chickens and sharing my journey with the world through Patch to Table.
 All my material has been tested in my own backyard, and is designed to be practical and super simple.
 I don't talk about "ecological design" and instead focus on providing information that gets results.

 It can be hard to get started when you don’t know what you're in for.
-Learn the basics and be inspired to get started straight away.
+Learn the basics and get the confidence to get started straight away.

-There's so much vague and conflicting information around, that'll leave you feeling confused and uncertain.
-Get started with clear, step by step instructions that are tailored to you and your situation.
+There's so much vague and conflicting information around - reading thousands of forum posts with conflicting opinions leaves you feeling confused and uncertain.
+Stop spinning your wheels and get started with clear, step by step instructions that are tailored to you and your situation.

 Getting setup is often the hardest part.
 If you don’t know what you're doing it can take forever, you’ll end up with the wrong coop and it’ll cost you a bomb.
 The right advice will help you get setup quickly and avoid lots of hassles down the track.